 During Prohibition, women played a surprisingly central role in bootlegging, often outperforming their male counterparts.
 In fact, some reports suggest that women outnumbered men five to one in certain smuggling operations.
 Their success was partly due to social perceptions and legal loopholes.
 Many people simply didn’t suspect women of being involved in such a gritty business.
 More practically, their layered clothing provided the perfect hiding spot for bottles, and male police officers were forbidden from searching them.
 This unique advantage allowed countless women bootleggers to move product with far less risk, turning societal expectations into their greatest asset.

-Building an Underground Empire
+Building an Empire from Scratch

 These women weren’t just small-time smugglers; many became legendary figures who ran vast and profitable enterprises.
 Take Maggie Bailey, the celebrated “queen of the mountain moonshiners” from Harlan County, Kentucky, who operated for over 70 years.
 Then there was Willie Carter Sharpe, the “Rum-Running Queen,” who hauled an astonishing 220,000 gallons of moonshine in just five years.
 In Nebraska, Louise Vinciquerra, known as “Queen Louise,” was a force to be reckoned with, building a powerful operation and skillfully avoiding punishment despite numerous arrests.
 These women were true entrepreneurs, creating their own rules and fortunes in an industry that tried to shut them out.